Please note our new Downloads page here

 - A BPM can be used for the same camera for a long time yes, it's not destructive to your data.
 I'd day up to a year.

-BrendanC liked
+BrendanC reacted

 Topic starter